Lattice-Automation/synbio/README.md

 # synbio

 `synbio` is a library for designing and assembling DNA.
 Users can design plasmids or libraries and export multi-step build protocols.
-Input SeqRecords; output assembly SeqRecords, protocols, plate maps, and robotic picklists.
+Input SeqRecords.
+Output assembly SeqRecords, protocols, plate maps, and robotic picklists.

 ## Installation